clemudensi/sample_landing_page/front_end/README.md

 * introduce CSS Library such as Tailwind to reduce CSS-Boiler plates
 * Abstraction of components and improved reusability
 * abstract form validation into a reusable hook
+* Add break-points as `::root` pseudo class
+* optimize break-point for all modern screen sizes (use of css library)

 ### Architectural decision